 Primary SCG Cell: For dual connectivity operation, the SCG cell in which the UE performs random access when performing the Reconfiguration with Sync procedure.

+PUCCH SCell: An SCell configured with PUCCH.

 RLC bearer configuration: The lower layer part of the radio bearer configuration comprising the RLC and logical channel configurations.

 Secondary Cell: For a UE configured with CA, a cell providing additional radio resources on top of Special Cell.